 Over time, molecules known as free radicals, which we’re exposed to from pollutants and poor diet, cause damage to cells.
 This is known as oxidative stress, and causes inflammation that’s linked to cognitive decline and age-related diseases such as Alzheimer’s.
 Serious stuff, and if you’re interested in learning more, this paper goes into a lot of detail.

 So what it comes down to, many believe, is looking after our cells.
 And particularly our brain cells.
 Intuitively, that makes sense, but where to begin?

-The vitamins you need to age healthily
+How to age well: The vitamins you need

-Given that we’re talking about it, it’s no surprise that nutrition has an important part to play in the aging process.
+Given that we’re talking about it, it’s no surprise that nutrition has an important part to play in aging well.
 However, we can’t get complacent.
 It’s not as simple as continuing to eat exactly the same things as before.
 As we get older, our nutritional needs shift, and we have to stay on top of that.